Records of Some Usage and Best Practices of Dockerfile

 What are the Differences between CMD and ENTRYPOINT

-sets the default command to be executed by the container and can have parameters.
-If other commands are specified when running Docker (that is, the docker run
+CMD sets the default command to be executed by the container and can have parameters.
+If other commands are specified when running Docker (that is, the docker run command), the CMD command will be ignored.

-and write all the commands to be executed into a script.
+Precisely for this reason, generally, it is recommended to use ENTRYPOINT and write all the commands to be executed into a script.
 This can reduce problems caused by parameter passing during the deployment process.

 How to Obtain the SHA256 of a Docker Image